What expenses can a 529 education savings account cover?

 529 ACCOUNTS HAVE LONG BEEN A POPULAR WAY to set aside funds for education.
 They allow you to invest money for a beneficiary, and when the student is ready, the assets can be withdrawn free from federal (and potentially state and local) taxes — as long as you use them to pay for “qualified higher education expenses.”1

-“Tuition and fees are the biggest college bills you’ll probably face, but there are other eligible expenses,” says Richard J. Polimeni, head of Education Savings Programs for Bank of America.
+“Tuition and fees are the biggest college bills you’ll probably face, but there are other eligible expenses,” says Richard J. Polimeni, Education Savings Programs Executive for Bank of America.
 Those include:

 - College costs beyond tuition: Certain room and board, books, supplies and equipment required for enrollment or attendance at an eligible educational institution